books

 Why I love historical recipes

-I've been chronicling my adventures in historical cooking for almost two years now (!), but it wasn't until recently that I began to wonder why.
-I love history, isn't that enough?
-Well, yeah, but what's the bigger picture?
-Why does it matter to cook from old recipes?Here are a few of the answers I've come… Continue reading Why I love historical recipes
+I’ve been chronicling my adventures in historical cooking for almost two years now (!), but it wasn’t until recently that I began to wonder why.
+I love history, isn’t that enough?
+Well, yeah, but what’s the bigger picture?
+Why does… Continue reading

 The Ancient Table: Roast boar